LukasBauza/odin-recipes/README.md

 # HTML Training

 This is my own training for learning how to write html.
-Nothing fancy for now, maybe later ;).
+Nothing fancy for now.